-Pad Thai maybe one of the first dishes you think of if you are playing list of things and Famous Thai Food was the topic.
-But in fact the dish is more Chinese than Thai!
+Pad Thai maybe one of the first dishes you think of if you are playing a list of things and Famous Thai Food was the topic.
+But in fact, the dish is more Chinese than Thai!

 There’s a whole bunch of different types of noodles so if you are in your Asian grocery store just ask for pad thai noodles and you should be given the right sort.

 - Refined Coconut or Pure Virgin Olive Oil